Key takeaways

 Students can also select the score curve, which allows them to see how different scoring scales may affect their final result.
 The score curve is based on past AP exams and helps students understand the difficulty level of different test years.

-The table below shows an example of how to enter data into our calculator:
+The table below shows an example of how to enter data into the AP Gov exam calculator:

 Check the data carefully when using the calculator because a mistake in the number of correct answers will lead to an incorrect AP score calculation.